Your Wealth Plan: 4 Steps to Financial Freedom

 Account for major milestones like tuition or real estate, adjusting for a 3–5% inflation rate.

-Your Asset Allocation is then built at the intersection of:
+Your Asset Allocation is built at the intersection of:

 • Risk Capacity: Your mathematical ability to weather losses based on time horizon.